 5. Why do the waiters say the old man lacks hope?

 Medium

-6. What are some reasons why the older waiter might be suffering from insomnia?
+6. Why might the older waiter be suffering from insomnia?

 7. Why might the younger waiter despise the old man?

 8. The older waiter relates to the old man by saying that he would like the café as well.
-What about the café appeals to the two men?
+What is it about the café that appeals to the two men?

 9. The younger waiter reveals he has a family waiting at home.
 Is this why he's impatient?
 Explain.